 While this holds true for many things in life, it can be particularly true when it comes to credit scores.
-While an 850 is the perfect credit score, having an excellent score can be just as useful.
+While an 850 is the perfect credit score, having a credit score that falls within the excellent range can be just as useful.
 With excellent credit scores, you generally can get more favorable interest rates and loan terms.

 So, what is considered an excellent credit score – and how do you achieve one?

 The Fair Isaac Corporation invented the algorithm most frequently applied to credit scoring back in 1958.
 The formula looks at several different aspects of your credit history to assign you a score based upon your past behaviors including:

 When your credit activity is measured against these five factors, you’re issued a score.
 Most scores range from 300 on the low end to 850 on the high end.

 To learn more about credit scoring, check out our credit score range guide.